DJDanl/cpp-docs.pt-br/docs/mfc/reference/cframewnd-class.md

 ### <a name="parameters"></a>Parâmetros
  *nProgressPos*
- Especifica a posição para definir.
+ Especifica a posição a ser definido.
 Ele deve estar dentro do intervalo definido por `SetProgressBarRange`.

 ### <a name="remarks"></a>Comentários